University of Technology Sydney

 Admission requirements

-• Concurrent employment in a midwifery student position.
-Applicants are required to apply through either: the centralised recruitment program for NSW public hospitals: MidStART.
-This process is administered by the NSW Department of Health Nursing and Midwifery Office.
-Or applying directly to NSW private hospitals to undertake a midwifery student program.
+Applicants need to make application for employment as a midwifery student through the centralised recruitment process conducted by the Nursing and Midwifery Office at NSW Ministry of Health, Midwifery Student Application for Recruitment and Training (MidStART), or through direct application to affiliated private hospitals.
 Private hospitals that offer midwifery student positions include the Mater Hospital (check their website for details or contact the hospital directly), Sydney Adventist Hospital (applications open in June; check the hospital website for details), St George Private Hospital, North Shore Private Hospital.
 Prospective students need to contact private hospitals directly in order to apply for a midwifery position.

 Applicants need to apply to UTS for a position in the Graduate Diploma in Midwifery program.
 The application must be direct via UTS Online Application.
 UTS accepts applications for enrolment in this course from June of the year prior to commencement.
 We recommend you submit your UTS application before October, as applications received after this date may not be considered.
 While a student can apply for the program at UTS during the relevant application period, acceptance into the course is dependent on the applicant securing employment as a student midwife (midwifery student).
 See also the Application checklist.

-Apppplicants need to be available to attend the UTS campus from late January and will be required to attend mandatory workshops in the first two (2) weeks of February.
+Successful applicants need to be available to attend the UTS campus from late January and are required to attend mandatory workshops in the first two (2) weeks of February.

-The English proficiency requirement for local applicants with international qualifications is: Academic IELTS: 7.0 overall with a minimum score of 7.0 in each subset; or TOEFL: internet based: 94 overall, reading 24, listening 24, speaking 23, writing 27; or PTE: 65-72 overall with a minimum score of 65 in each subset; or OET: minimum score of B in each of the 4 components (listening, reading, writing and speaking).
+The English proficiency requirement for local applicants with international qualifications is: IELTS Academic: 7.0 overall with a minimum score of 7.0 in each subset; or TOEFL: iBT: 94 overall, reading 24, listening 24, speaking 23, writing 27; or PTE: 65-72 overall with a minimum score of 65 in each subset; or OET: minimum score of B in each of the 4 components (listening, reading, writing and speaking).

 Eligibility for admission does not guarantee offer of a place.